 We understand that exchange students want to travel and may not be always around.
 As long as you’re not a phantom member, we're okay with that.
 For graduates, postgraduates, and staff, if you can fit climbing around your busy schedules, we'll be happy to have you :)

-Climbing Camp happens every Recess Week of Semester 1.
+Climbing Cohesion happens every Recess Week of Semester 1.
 It is one of the few opportunities for the Climbing Club and Varsity Team to come together and meet everyone.
-During the camp, we'll eat, sleep, play camp games, climb, and repeat!
+During the cohesion, we'll eat, sleep, play camp games, climb, and repeat!

 The Climbing Carnival is an internal club event for our members.
 Climbers from the competitive team and our more experienced members will set 20-30 problems on our bouldering wall for everyone to try.
 You'll get some points when you finish each problems and at the end of the day, the top scorers get a small prize - and of course, bragging rights!